If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The creators realized that they could make another Jedi Knight game.

 An unused level with Tavion in the middle.
 This level was meant to be another battle with Tavion.
 Tavion does return in Jedi Knight: Jedi Academy.
-In the level, if you wait a second, Tavion will say "I sense your presence".
-When you defeat Tavion, the level does not end.
+Defeating Tavion does not end the level.

-To access this level, type the command devmap pit.
+To access this level, enter the console command map pit.

 cairn_stockpile